Taliban hold first talks in Europe since Afghan takeover

+Speaking after the meeting, women’s rights activist Mahbouba Seraj angrily rejected this and warned that “if they continue this way —to tell us something and do something else — that’s when the trust is going to break, completely."

+The three-day talks opened on Sunday with direct meetings between the Taliban and civil society representatives.

-A joint statement tweeted overnight by Zabihullah Mujahid, the Afghan deputy culture and information minister, following the talks reads that “participants of the meeting recognized that understanding and joint cooperation are the only solutions to all the problems of Afghanistan,” and emphasized that “all Afghans need to work together for better political, economic and security outcomes in the country.”
+A joint statement tweeted overnight by Zabihullah Mujahid, the Afghan deputy culture and information minister, said “participants of the meeting recognized that understanding and joint cooperation are the only solutions to all the problems of Afghanistan,” and emphasized that “all Afghans need to work together for better political, economic and security outcomes in the country.”

-The United Nations has managed to provide some liquidity and allowed the Taliban administration to pay for imports, including electricity.
-But the U.N. has warned that as many as 1 million Afghan children are in danger of starving and most of the country’s 38 million people are living below the poverty line.
+Seraj acknowledged the progress made.
+“Yes, they were listening.
+I should say that," she said Monday morning.
+"We gave them a paper.
+We asked them what we wanted.
+They took it.
+They were very, very cordial about it.”

+The talks come at a crucial time for Afghanistan as freezing temperatures are compounding misery from the downward spiral that has come with the fall of the U.S.-backed government and the Taliban takeover.

 Faced with the Taliban’s request for funds, Western powers are likely to put the rights of women and girls in Afghanistan high on their agenda, along with the West’s recurring demand for the Taliban administration to share power with Afghanistan’s minority ethnic and religious groups.